vallaproductionsoriginal-byte/Valla-Amp-Modeler-GPU/README.md

 In complex DAW sessions, the CPU often becomes the primary bottleneck while a significant amount of GPU processing power remains unused.

-By moving NAM A2 inference and IR convolution to the GPU, Valla Amp Modeler GPU makes use of these otherwise idle computational resources and preserves CPU capacity for:
+By moving NAM A2 inference to the GPU while keeping IR convolution on the CPU, Valla Amp Modeler GPU makes use of otherwise idle GPU resources and reduces the CPU workload required by the NAM model.
+This preserves additional CPU capacity for:

 * Virtual instruments
 * Audio effects